Types of Steel

-As long as their impurity levels are kept low, these metals rarely present problems during the welding process.
+As long as the impurities are kept low, these metals rarely present problems during the welding process.
 Steels with carbon over 0.25% are be prone to cracking in certain applications.
 Conversely, steels with less than 0.12% carbon can be susceptible to porosity.
 All low carbon steel can be welded using any of the common welding processes.
 But the steels with more carbon content are best welded with a low-hydrogen process or with low-hydrogen fillers.

 Medium Carbon Steel

-High Carbon Steel (“Carbon Tool Steel”)
+High Carbon Steel (Carbon Tool Steel)

-Carbon-manganese steels have 0.15-0.5% carbon and 1.0-1.7% manganese.
-Generally, these steels are weldable, although some steels will require controls on preheat and heat input.
-When welding carbon-manganese steels with higher amounts of carbon, it is recommended to use low hydrogen welding processes or controlled hydrogen fillers.
+Carbon-Manganese steels have 0.15-0.5% carbon and 1.0-1.7% manganese.
+Generally these steels are weldable, although some steels will require controls on preheat and heat input.
+When welding carbon-manganese steels with higher amounts of carbon, it is recommended to use low-hydrogen welding processes or controlled hydrogen fillers.

 Similar to other carbon steels, many low alloy steels are weldable.
 But their weldabilty again varies with its carbon content.
 Specifically, the weldabilty of alloy steels depend on the carbon equivalent to its its alloying additions: manganese, chromium, molybdenum, vanadium and nickel.